Home Assistant MQTT Tutorial

 Home Assistant UI 5

-How to Insert MQTT Data Into an InfluxDB Database
+Insert MQTT Data into an InfluxDB Database

 Now we not only want to display the temperature of the weather station in Home Assistant, but we want to save the data in InfluxDB.
 To save data in the database we have to do the following 3 things: